BranchMetrics/web-branch-deep-linking-attribution/docs/cordova/1_intro.md

-# Branch Metrics Cordova SDK
+# Full Documentation for Cordova SDK

-This README outlines the functionality of the Branch Metrics Cordova SDK, and how to easily incorporate it into a Cordova app.
-The Cordova SDK is a slight modification of the Branch Web SDK, and includes all of the same API methods.
+This documentation outlines the functionality of the Branch Metrics Cordova SDK, and how to easily incorporate it into a Cordova app.
+The Cordova SDK shares the same code base as the Branch Web SDK, and includes functions to call all of the same API endpoints.

 Live demo of the Web SDK: [https://cdn.branch.io/example.html](https://cdn.branch.io/example.html)